 Short Stories | 29th December 2012 by Hannah Westman

-Hannah has been writing fictional short stories for Solo Living over the last three years.
+For three consecutive years, Hannah has been writing fictional short stories for Solo Living.
 She writes character-driven stories about single life and solos living alone.
-Here is Part 2, Amanda’s New Year Story story while Part 1 can be found here.
+Here is Part 2, Amanda’s New Year Story story, following on from Part 1, Jenny’s Christmas Story , which can be found here.
 To read more solos short stories, click here.

 It was New Year, and there were plenty of people crowding the pubs looking to celebrate.
 The streets were packed with smiling people, their faces illuminated by the glowing street lights and twinkling Christmas lights strung across the pub’s windows.

 Amanda loved Christmas, and she loved spending it with family – but what she loved just as much was New Year, because she had always been one of those people that looked forward to starting afresh as midnight rolled around.
 Of course, very little actually changed as the new year rolled around, and she never stuck to her resolutions, but it was less about the reality of it all and much more about the feeling of happiness it brought.